emguy/AWS-Server-Configuration/README.md

 application.secret_key = "Add your secret key"
 application.debug = True
 ```
-Add the following two URLs to the respective application in the google developers console
+Add the following two URLs to the respective application in the google developers console.
 ```
 http://ec2-52-36-251-6.us-west-2.compute.amazonaws.com
 ```